Jasonzhou97/tp/docs/DeveloperGuide.md

 ### **U1: Add a reservation**

 **MSS** (Main Success Scenario)
 1. User inputs reservation details (name, phone, date, time, duration, number of people, table number, special requests).
-2. System confirms if the reservation slot is available.
-3. User is prompted to confirm the reservation.
-4. System adds the reservation to the schedule.
+2. System adds the reservation to the schedule.
+3. System displays a successful reservation message.

 Use case ends.

 **Extensions** <br>
 1a.
-User input invalid parameters <br>
+User input invalid parameters.<br>
 &ensp; 1a1.
 System indicates input parameters are invalid. <br>
 &ensp; Use case resumes at step 1.

 2a.
-The provided timeslot is not available. <br>
+The reservation has existed in the system.<br>
 &ensp; 2a1.
-System indicates that the provided timeslot is not available. <br>
+System indicates that the reservation already exists in the address book. <br>
-&ensp; 2a2.
-System shows available slots. <br>
-&ensp; Use case resumes at step 1.

-3a.
-The user rejects the confirmation of the reservation <br>
-&ensp; 3a1.
-Confirmation prompt closes. <br>
 &ensp; Use case resumes at step 1.

 ---